 - -The street number should be prominently displayed at the front of your home and visible at night and from a rear alley (if applicable) to enable emergency services to identify your home.

 - -Serial numbers of electronics such as flat screens, laptops, desktops, audio components, firearms, cellular devices, lawn equipment, bicycles and any other valuables with identifying numbers should be recorded.
 Take digital photographs of valuables, especially jewelry and collectables without serial numbers.

 - -The whole family should be aware of what to during emergencies, break-ins, etc.

 - -Communication should be available in designated safe areas, safe rooms, etc. with an emergency number and emergency contacts stored into the phone and/or written next to it.

 If there are any questions regarding these residential security recommendations, please do not hesitate to contact us.
 We will be happy to address your concerns and answer any questions you may have about protecting your home.

 by: Joseph M LaSorsa

-Joseph M LaSorsa is a former secret service agent, providing presidential protection and security of the White House and is currently employed as a senior partner with LaSorsa & Associates – an International Protection, Investigations & Security Consulting firm; managing and conducting Protective Operations Training Courses, Executive Protection & Bodyguard Services, Risk Management Consultations & Seminars, Workplace Violence Prevention Seminars & Intervention Services, Physical Security Consultations & Seminars, Private Investigations and Technical Surveillance Counter-Measures.
+Joseph M LaSorsa is currently employed as a senior partner with LaSorsa & Associates – an International Protection, Investigations & Security Consulting firm; managing and conducting Protective Operations Training Courses, Executive Protection & Bodyguard Services, Risk Management Consultations & Seminars, Workplace Violence Prevention Seminars & Intervention Services, Physical Security Consultations & Seminars, Private Investigations and Technical Surveillance Counter-Measures.

 For more information go to: https://www.linkedin.com/in/josephmlasorsa